haael/jilliterate/README.md

 `./specification.py`

+### 2.
-Then configure your favourite LLM platform.
-Provide the URL to OpenAI-compatible endpoint and export the API key.
-Then test it.
+Configure your favourite LLM platform.
+Provide the URL to OpenAI-compatible endpoint and export the API key, then test it.

 ```
 export LLM_API_URL=https://api.mistral.ai/v1